DS-100/textbook/notebooks/ch18/hyp_studentized.md

 ![png](hyp_studentized_files/hyp_studentized_9_0.png)

 Let's say we want to estimate the population mean of the repair times.
 We first need to define the main statistic function needed to do this.
-By passing in the whole population, we can see that actual average repair time is about 354.
+By passing in the whole population, we can see that actual average repair time is about NUMBER.

 ```python